kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 ## Data Network (DN)

-The Data Network (DN) in 5G architecture manages data traffic between User Equipment and external networks like the internet.
+The Data Network in 5G architecture manages data traffic between User Equipment and external networks like the internet.
 It incorporates components such as the User Plane Function (UPF), facilitating data transmission with efficiency and low latency.
 The DN enhances data rates, connectivity, and the handling of diverse data types, bolstering 5G networks for advanced communication services and diverse applications.

+## VoIP (Voice over Internet Protocol) using Asterisk

+Voice over IP revolutionizes communication by enabling voice calls over the internet, offering cost-effective communication, seamless integration with internet services, and features like video calls and instant messaging.
+Asterisk serves as the central server, orchestrating call routing, security, and other functions, while Linphone serves as client software, enabling users to make and receive calls and instant messages using Asterisk's services.
+Together, Asterisk and Twinkle make VoIP a reality, ensuring smooth and secure communication.
+Additionally, Asterisk supports SIP-based applications beyond calling, while Twinkle offers various plugins for customization and features.
+This overview provides insight into how these components collaborate to deliver internet-based communication, with active communities available for further guidance.

+## File sharing using Nextcloud: Secure File Sharing and Collaboration Platform

+File transfer is crucial in digital communication, allowing seamless sharing of files via methods like email, USB drives, and network protocols.
+Nextcloud, a popular cloud-based file-sharing system, offers a secure platform for users to upload, organize, and share files.
+It provides features such as share links, user accounts, and real-time collaboration, with installation packages available for different operating systems.
+Nextcloud's user-friendly web interface simplifies file management and collaboration, making it ideal for various environments.
+It offers customizable configurations for enterprise-level collaboration or personal usage, enabling secure and efficient data transmission.
+Nextcloud has been installed on the system to facilitate seamless file sharing among users.
+Additionally, the Firefox browser has been installed in VM to configure both the admin and user profiles within the Nextcloud server.
+To access the Nextcloud server admin interface, users can navigate to the following URL in the VM where the server is installed : 192.168.64.50 , where the IP address 192.168.64.50 corresponds to the VM named 'upf-3' housing the Nextcloud server installation.
+Upon registration as an admin in Nextcloud, two user profiles(user1 and user2) are created to enable access to file sharing services for the two User Equipments with the slices and across it.
+Along with support for file sharing, next cloud also supports Messaging, shared document editing and private information manager.

+## Video streaming using Owncast

+To establish the video streaming service, Owncast, OBS-Studio and Firefox browser were installed.
+Owncast was configured via its admin interface.
+Open Broadcaster Software (OBS) Studio was installed on User Equipment for broadcasting video.
+OBS enables recording and streaming of audio-visual content.

+To initiate the video streaming service, Owncast is installed on the system.
+Following this, the Firefox browser is installed to configure the admin interface of the Owncast server.
+To verify the installation, we access the default page using the server's IP address at port localhost:8080.
+Subsequently, the Owncast configuration is performed by logging into the /admin backend dashboard.

+For connecting the Open Broadcaster Software (OBS) Studio installed on the User Equipment to the Owncast Server, OBS Studio, an open-source software for recording and live streaming, is installed on the User Equipment designated as 'ue1.'
+This User Equipment is dedicated to the slice with SST 1, SD2, and is configured to broadcast video on a TUN interface after establishing a PDU session via the 5G Core.
+OBS Studio installation and configuration on the broadcasting User Equipment are completed using the provided commands.

 ## Design and Implementation

-1. *Linux Based Virtual Machine*: The basic setup includes installing Oracle VM VirtualBox (version 7.0), a platform-agnostic virtualization tool that allows users to run multiple operating systems simultaneously.
-During installation, the Ubuntu 20.04 ISO file is utilized to configure the system.
+1. *Linux Based Virtual Machine*: The basic setup includes installing UTM for MacOs (version 4.4.4), a platform-agnostic virtualization tool that allows users to run multiple operating systems simultaneously.
+During installation, the Ubuntu 22.04 Server ARM64 arch ISO file is utilized to configure the system.

 2. *Asterisk*: For SIP VoIP Calling, Asterisk is installed in the system.
-Version 18 of Asterisk is supported.
+Version 18.10.0 of Asterisk is supported.
 This feature will provide a calling service for the desired network slice.

-3. *Twinkle*: To support VoIP calls, the Twinkle software package version 1.10.1 is installed on end users' systems.
+3. *Twinkle*: To support VoIP calls, the Twinkle software package version 1.10.2 is installed on end users' systems.
 This feature enables VoIP calling functionalities.

-4. *Wireshark*: For traffic collecting and analysis, Wireshark version 3.2.3 is installed as a packet capture tool.
+4. *Wireshark*: For traffic collecting and analysis, Wireshark version 3.6.2 is installed as a packet capture tool.
 This version of Wireshark provides the necessary functionalities for capturing and analyzing network traffic.

-5. *Owncast*: To enable video streaming services, owncast version 0.0.13 is installed and facilitates the setup and management of video streaming capabilities.
+5. *Owncast*: To enable video streaming services, owncast version 0.1.2-linux-arm64 is installed and facilitates the setup and management of video streaming capabilities.

-6. *NextCloud*: To establish a file sharing platform, Nextcloud version 23.0.0 is installed.
+6. *NextCloud*: To establish a file sharing platform, Nextcloud version 28.0.2 is installed.
 This provides the necessary features for hosting and managing file sharing services.

-7. *Open5gs*: To establish the 5G core part in this project, Open5GS version 2.5.8 is installed, serving as the control plane of the 5G core network.
+7. *Open5gs*: To establish the 5G core part in this project, Open5GS version 2.7.0 is installed, serving as the control plane of the 5G core network.

 8. *UERANSIM*: UERANSIM version 3.2.6 is downloaded, which includes multiple User Equipment (UEs) and gNodeBs.

+9. *OBS-Studio*: OBS Studio (version 27.2.3) is a free and open-source, cross-platform screencasting and streaming application.
+We use it for hosting the video.

 ## Open5gs Network Architecture
 The architecture of open5gs is structured to adhere to 3GPP (3rd Generation Partnership Project) standard for 5G network.